Cultural institutions in Australia: Reduction of subsidies

+Institutional survival

 Very few of these cultural institutions have survived to this day, their roles having been assumed by government organisations such as public libraries and TAFE.
 They have however left behind many historical buildings in cities and towns throughout Australia, some of which have been converted into community halls.
 For instance, over 1,200 Mechanics' Institutes were built in Victoria but just over 500 remain today, and only six still operate their lending library services.